Waikato Management School Business Advisory Board

 Functions and membership of the board

-Our Business Advisory Board is made up of 12 - 20 appointed senior leaders from major local, national and international organisations, as well as the Dean and Associate Dean Research of Waikato Management School.
+Our Business Advisory Board is made up of 12 - 20 appointed senior leaders from major local, national and international organisations, as well as the Pro Vice-Chancellor - Management and Associate Dean Research of Waikato Management School.

 The Board is a key advisory body that helps ensure the School understands the education and research needs of business.

 The Board's purpose is to provides guidance on the School's strategic direction, discuss new trends in business education, future market positioning of the School, and commercial and funding opportunities.
 It also acts as a sounding board for any specific proposals that the School is considering, and reviews the impact of recent changes.

 Changes in the board membership are important to bring new insights and experiences to discussions of the School’s challenges and opportunities in the dynamic global economic environment.